-Alongside an ethos, intrinsic to the organisation, that children and young people are supported and encouraged to demonstrate positive behaviour, there will be situations in which foster carers will be required to exercise reasonable control in order to prevent a high-risk escalation.
-In accordance with our duty of care, and the promotion of the best interests of young people, carers as part of the wider multi-disciplinary team are responsible for the safety of a young person.
+Alongside an ethos, intrinsic to the organisation, that children and young people are supported and encouraged to demonstrate positive behaviour, there will be situations in which foster parentss will be required to exercise reasonable control in order to prevent a high-risk escalation.
+In accordance with our duty of care, and the promotion of the best interests of young people, foster parents as part of the wider multi-disciplinary team are responsible for the safety of a young person.
 There may be occasions when it is necessary to intervene to safeguard the welfare of a young person, or when their behaviour places other children or adults at risk.

-Our carers receive PRICE training in the support and management of behaviour, in addition to guidance delivered via a rigorous and robust behaviour policy and consistent supervision.
+Our families receive PRICE training in the support and management of behaviour, in addition to guidance delivered via a rigorous and robust behaviour policy and consistent supervision.
 Support strategies are underpinned by a theoretical base and are rooted in a risk assessment framework.

-The fostering service has an established track record in working with children and young people with severe emotional and behavioural difficulties, often as a result of having experienced disruption through multiple placement moves.
+1:1 Behaviour consultations with a PRICE instructor are also provided to those families who are seeking to support children with increasing incidences of dysregulation that manifests through behaviour.
+The fostering service has an established track record in working with children and young people with severe emotional and behavioural difficulties, often as a result of having experienced disruption through multiple family moves.
 Our approach is to engage and involve children and young people in developing alternative coping strategies and promoting access to ordinary life experiences.

 The goal of the Secure Base Model which Clifford House has integrated into daily practice is to provide sensitive caregiving that develops secure, close relationships.
 The aim is to help children to recover from their previous harmful experiences and to develop their resilience and sense of stability to enhance their potential and face future challenges in their lives.
-Training on the Secure Base Model is part of our Core Training programme provided to all foster carers.
+Training on the Secure Base Model is part of our Core Training programme provided to all foster parents.